 rights abroad.
 Many blacks were demoted,

-denied employment, or lost their jobs as a result.
+denied employment, or lost their Federal jobs as a result.
 The 18-million-dollar

 block-buster movie of the era “Birth